-- 1. The crisis usually begins because, in one form or another, there is excessive leverage in the economy.
-In the early stages there may also be a degree of denial on the part of the banks and the government. - 2.
-Bank runs by creditors and depositors start and intensify.
-The central bank responds by providing liquidity support to the affected banks. - 3.
-When central bank liquidity is unable to stop the runs, the government announces a blanket guarantee for depositors and creditors.
-Such a measure is intended to reduce uncertainty and to allow time for the government to begin an orderly restructuring process.
+1. The crisis usually begins because, in one form or another, there is excessive leverage in the economy.
+In the early stages there may also be a degree of denial on the part of the banks and the government.

+2. Bank runs by creditors and depositors start and intensify.
+The central bank responds by providing liquidity support to the affected banks.

+3. When central bank liquidity is unable to stop the runs, the government announces a blanket guarantee for depositors and creditors.
+Such a measure is intended equity support was also provided to viable banks, subject to stringent conditions.